Through Architecture Some Lives are Good

 Some trade themselves for gains in the rat race and then get hurt.
 Exploitation may work against some of these factors, if not all of them:

 To be of much worth, new information has to be integrated with simplicity in our daily living.

 If there is little you can do, or what you do is ecologically unsound and odious to living beings, maybe you can manage to meditate a little, or a lot!

 There is much more that can be said on the art of living and architecture.
 You may open the Literature page and then its search box, then try searching for word parts like "archit" and "hous" there, or titles, authors and architects like "Corbus", "Rohe," "Gropius" and more, just as you like.
 Suit yourself.

-For getting inspired and create a better local environment that flow fairly well along with human life and its demands and stages, take a look at Maharishi's vastu thinking.
+For getting inspired and create a better local environment that flow fairly well along with human life and its demands and stages, why not take a look at ◦Maharishi's Vastu Architecture.
 Its ideas are ancient.
 Houses and at least one town seek to implement these core ideas.
-Some are wonderful.
-(WP, "Maharishi Vastu Architecture")
+For example, consider "garden cities and communities for a sustainable future."
+Also: [◦Maharishi Vastu] (WP, "Maharishi Vastu Architecture")

 Maharishi Vastu Architecture and Planning.
 Vastu City Planning.
 4th ed.
 Institute of Vedic City Planning / Maharishi University of Management, 2013.

-Svoboda, Robert E. Vastu: Breathing Life into Space.
-New York: Namarupa Publishers, 2013.
+Svoboda, Robert E. 2013.
+Vastu: Breathing Life into Space.
+New York: Namarupa Publishers.